JDRedding/uaf-open/README.md

 - **Tool‑neutral**: SysML, UML, ArchiMate, C4 are adapters, not sources of truth.
 - **Causally complete**: every realization must justify itself.
 - **Minimal**: only the essential UAF concepts.
-- **Extensible**: RDG, formal methods, and adapters can be added later.
+- **Extensible**: Relationalism, formal methods, and adapters can be added later.

 ---